NathanBullinger/Dynatrace-Dashboards/README.md

 ### Monitoring Overview Dashboard w/ Synthetic

-Identical to Monitoring Overview, with the addition of synthetic monitoring information
+Identical to Monitoring Overview, with the addition of synthetic HTTP monitor information

 ### PaaS Application Overview Dashboard

+Identical to Monitoring Overview, with a non-operational focus on PaaS application health (i.e. no Host Health)